Genconnex Direct

 8.

 Change the spark plug.
-We now recommend the
+We STRONGLY recommend the Iridium/platinum NGK IFR6Q-G which comes factory gapped to 0.028” (as of

-over approximately ½ power before dying as the load
+power before dying as the load is increased.

 9.

-fine then you know the problem is with the remote
+know the problem is with the remote starter.

 POOR RUNNING TIPS